Skip to main content

 Apply in person at:

-If you’re 65 or older, you can sign up in person and get your new Reduced-Fare OMNY card the same day.
-If you have a disability, you can get in-person, individualized assistance.
+If you’re 65 or older: Sign up in person and get your new Reduced-Fare OMNY card the same day.

 Get help

-Call 877-789-6669 or contact OMNY Customer Service online.
+Visit the MTA website to learn more about Reduced Fare or contact OMNY Customer Service online.

 Come back to it later.